zerodevapp/e2e-tests/README.md

 # ZeroDev - E2E Tests

-[!WARNING]
+> **Warning**
-Running any test on a team will delete all projects in the process.
+> Running any test on a team will delete all projects in the process.
 Therefore, run only for teams you don't care.

 ## Setup